 THERN Compact distribution hub on the central eastern coast; the home of traders and sellers, growers and makers of many fine products.
 Thern was once a very small, walled settlement protected by five towers and numerous guardsmen, before expansion saw most of its walls dismantled and the stone repurposed for new buildings.
 The people living here are direct and dependable – therefore avoiding the troubles of many ‘outsiders’ – busily managing their affairs without any undue fuss.
 The Uicahba River flows from the west of Thern before emptying into the ocean at Evija Bay to the north-east; it provides an easily navigable transport route for efficiently shipping goods to and from Quahnarren’s interior.

-THORNUU Thickset animals both broader and taller than even the largest big cat, and featuring a distinctive wedge-shaped head, Thornuu are nomadic reptilian creatures found throughout open forests, grasslands and plains.
+THORNUU Thickset animals both broader and taller than even the largest big cat, and featuring a distinctive wedge-shaped head, Thornuu are nomadic reptilian-like creatures mostly found throughout open forests, grasslands and plains.
 Famously covered in thick skin that is impressively reinforced by armoured scales, their durable hide offers excellent natural protection, and together with their speed and aggression, they are highly dangerous opponents.
 Predominantly pack animals, they stealthily hunt a wide variety of prey, including mammals of many sizes, birds, fish, nonvenomous snakes and selected insects.
 Highly intelligent, they have excellent vision during both day and night, and possess an uncanny ability to track unsighted prey through dense and difficult environments.

 THORSSON, HALNAAR Balquis physician located on Faquant Lane who is able to treat serious wounds, or can offer a medicinal elixir that will prevent any possible health issues arising from an animal bite.
 Halnaar’s thick, sour-tasting elixir is made from fish oils, ground animal bones and a variety of wild herbs, and he guarantees its effectiveness, despite its rather disagreeable taste.